Boston Dynamics Choreography tablet UI¶

 When playing any choreography sequence on a robot, always keep in mind basic safety procedures.
 Make sure there is plenty of space around your Spot, keep all Spots at least two meters apart from each other, and be sure that neither you nor anyone else approach the dancing Spot.
 Never approach your Spot unless its motors have been powered off.

-Using the Choreography Drive Mode¶
+Using the Choreography drive mode¶

-Adding Moves to the Screen - You can choose to place any sequence to the left or right side of the tablet screen, where it will be added to a list of buttons which each trigger the playback of the selected choreography sequence.
+Adding moves to the screen - You can choose to place any sequence to the left or right side of the tablet screen, where it will be added to a list of buttons which each trigger the playback of the selected choreography sequence.
 Swipe horizontally left and right across the dropdown menu to scroll through the known moves.

-Play the Choreography Sequence - Once a sequence appears on screen as a white button you can press that button to play the choreography sequence.
+Play the Choreography sequence - Once a sequence appears on screen as a white button you can press that button to play the choreography sequence.
 The name on the button indicates the choreography sequence that will play.

-Removing Buttons from the list - You can remove a button from on screen by pressing the black ‘minus’ symbol next to it.
-This will not remove it from the list of available sequences in the Select Moves dropdown menu.
+Removing buttons from the list - Remove a button from on screen by pressing the minus symbol next to it.
+This does not remove the move from the dropdown menu it was selected from.

-Using the Tablet to Play your own Choreography Sequences¶
+Using the tablet to play your own Choreography sequences¶

 Only users with a Spot choreography license can upload original sequences.